Jean Paul Riopelle

 The list of citations, prizes and honorary degrees awarded to Jean Paul Riopelle over the past six decades is extensive.
 Highlights include the 1958 Prix International Guggenheim award and, in 1962, the coveted Unesco prize.
 Here in Canada, Riopelle’s many honors include the 1973 Philippe Hébert Prize and, in 1975, induction as a Companion of the Order of Canada.

 Jean Paul Riopelle died at his home on Îsle-aux-Grues on March 12, 2002.

-His paintings, sculptures, and lithographs, treasured by collectors around the globe, enhance the permanent collections of the world’s finest galleries and museums, including New York’s Guggenheim Museum and The Museum of Modern Art, the Galerie d’art Moderne in Basel, Switzerland, the Museum of Modern Art in Brazil, Toronto’s Art Gallery of Ontario, and Ottawa’s National Gallery.
+His paintings, sculptures, and lithographs, treasured by collectors around the globe, enhance the permanent collections of the world’s finest galleries and museums, including New York’s Guggenheim Museum and The Museum of Modern Art, the Galerie d’art Moderne in Basel, Switzerland, the Museum of Modern Art in Brazil, Toronto’s Art Gallery of Ontario, and the National Gallery of Canada.

 In June, 2006 the Montreal Museum of Fine Arts organized a retrospective exhibition which was presented at the State Hermitage Museum in Saint Petersburg, Russia and the Musée Cantini in Marseilles, France.
 The Montreal Museum of Fine Arts has a number of his works, spanning his entire career, in their permanent collection.